devcontainers/spec/proposals/devcontainer-templates.md

 ## Release

-_For information on distribution Templates, see [devcontainer-templates-distribution.md](./devcontainer-templates-distribution.md)._
+_For information on distributing Templates, see [devcontainer-templates-distribution.md](./devcontainer-templates-distribution.md)._

 ### Option Resolution

-A templates's `options` is used by a supporting tool to prompt for different configuration options.
+A Template's `options` property is used by a supporting tool to prompt for different configuration options.
 A supporting tool will parse the `options` object provided by the user.
 If a value is selected for a Template, it will be replaced in the provided `replaceIn` files.

 ### Option resolution example

-Consider a `java` template with the following folder structure:
+Consider a `java` Template with the following folder structure:

 +-- java
 |    +-- devcontainer-template.json